 We have no cure or major therapy as yet and “core” research is the key.
-There is a lot of work going on worldwide and real progress is being made.
-Like many areas of technology our understanding of human disease is accelerating.
-It can seem slow to sufferers but there is a very strong forward motion now in 2020, despite the current corona virus pandemic.
+There is a vast amount of research effort worldwide and real progress is being made.
+Like many areas of technology, our understanding of human disease is accelerating.
+It can seem slow to us sufferers but there is a very strong forward motion now in 2020, despite the current corona virus pandemic.

 The following summary is my view after being immersed in the subject for over 7 years.
 I will expand on specific areas in future posts (see above links for status update posts which I aim to release every 3 months).

 The evidence is now building that there is a huge genetic link to the disease.
 This may not be simple inheritance, but more complex linked genes/regulation.
 It is pretty well accepted that genetic susceptibility imposes a burden which with some environmental trigger(s) bring about the symptoms indicative of the disease.
-There is a lot of discussion on the internet regarding genetics and what these environmental factors could be.
+There is a lot of discussion on the internet regarding genetics and just what the environmental factors could be.
 However, it is important to understand: